6 ways to measure the success of your Twitter Ad campaigns

-Twitter is increasingly becoming the platform of choice for marketers, with 83% using Twitter as part of their marketing activity.
+Twitter the platform of choice for marketers, with 83% using Twitter as part of their marketing activity.
 How many of that percentage are accurately measuring the success of their campaigns and highlighting areas for improvement?
 Here’s how to measure the impact and success of your Twitter Advertising campaigns, using Audiense, and get the most out of this versatile marketing channel.

 1. Click through rates to your website